. “Why Don’t You…?” (Not Really A Question) .

 Thank you for your compliment and for your concern.

-To answer your question, you could help out by making a one-time donation to GiveMeSomeEnglish!!!.
-To do this, simply tell everyone you know about the Awesome Website.
+To answer your question, you could help out by making a one-time donation to GiveMeSomeEnglish!!! by clicking the button below and donating whatever you think is appropriate.

 (Why Don’t You…)